 It was about I’m going to do this.
 So in the end I get this and ultimately that work.
 So for a small little time, I said I’m not dating anyone else.
 At the time I did have a dating coach, just because I was like, if I’m going to be dating and dating on an app, I might need some extra advice.

 I was actually visiting her at the time and staying with her that weekend and this guy popped up on my app and I was super wary and super kind of, not even sure I wanted to talk to him.
 She encouraged me.
 I showed him, you showed him, showed her like our conversation and, and she encouraged me just to start a conversation.

-And so he did, and he was actually from Chicago.
-I was already planning to move back there after having my heart broken.
-Was it about to stay in California and from there fell in love and met my husband, my current husband.
+And so we did, and he was actually from Chicago.
+I was already planning to move back there after having my heartbroken.
+Wasn’t about to stay in California.
+And from there fell in love and met my husband, my current husband.
 We dated, that was in 2017.
 We dated for a couple of years, got engaged February 22nd, 2019.

 We’re married by June 22nd, 2019.
 I have also had a lot of friends that have gotten late married later on in life as well.
 So I’ve had a lot of friends, but like some of the ones that have gotten married, like late in their late thirties, they really struggled with infertility and struggled with having babies.

 And I was not even sure that I would be able to conceive right away without some sort of help.
 And so we decided that when we got married and went on our honeymoon, we would not prevent, but not also not like put a lot of pressure, not try.
 And behold, we got pregnant within the first couple of months without even trying.